martinunland/scanner_motor_control/README.md

     scanner.move_relative_distance_in_mm([-15, -15, -15])
     print(scanner.get_current_position())
 ```
-In this case, the motors are automatically disconnected if an exception occurs.
+In this case, the motors are automatically disconnected if an exception occurs or if the with block is finished.

 If you request a position outside the available volume, an exception will be risen.
 You can check the position as follows:
 ```python